 To start with, the Technical Assistance (TA) or Technical Support (TS) for enhancing the effective role and participation of African Union Member States in Regional, Continental and Global aquatic biodiversity conservation and environmental management related fora or regimes, shall be framed with the context of Capacity-Building Technical Assistance (CBTA).
 This is because, capacity building as a more collaborative learning process that supports knowledge and skill building among all participants involved.
 TA implies "helping or assisting" which suggests that some people's knowledge or expertise is centered and valued, while others are viewed as lacking and need to be taught.
-Instead, capacity building centers on the process of making meaning together, where all are engaged in a process of inquiry, critical thinking, relationship-building, all participants are both teachers and learners, who collaborate to solve problems that transform all who are involved.
+Instead, capacity building centers on the process of making meaning together, where all are engaged in a process of inquiry, critical thinking, relationshipbuilding, reflection, and creativity to solve problems together.
+To engage in the process of capacity building, all participants are both teachers and learners, who collaborate to solve problems that transform all who are involved.
 Based on the aforementioned; the CBTA will be delivered within a framework defined by seven (7) components or pillars of Capacity-Building Technical Assistance; these are:

-- 1. Institutional Governance Capacity Development. - 2.
+- I. Institutional Governance Capacity Development. - 2.
 Financial Resource Capacity Development. - 3.
-Human Resource Capacity Development. - 4.
-Infrastructure / Technological Capacity Development. - 5.
+Human Resource Capacity Development. - Infrastructure / Technological Capacity Development. - 5.
 Regulatory Framework Capacity Development. - 6.
-Policy Framework Capacity Development. - 7.
-Political Economy of the Environment Capacity Development.
+Policy Framework Capacity Development. - Political Economy of the Environment Capacity Development.